Why Joinery Defines Quality Woodworking

 Butt Joint

-The simplest joint—two pieces meeting end to end or at 90 degrees.
-Weak on its own, but forms the foundation for understanding how joints work.
+The simplest joint there is — two pieces meeting end to end or at right angles.
+Weak on its own, but it teaches you the fundamentals of how wood pieces interact.
 Usually reinforced with screws, dowels, or biscuits.
+Don’t dismiss it; plenty of solid furniture uses reinforced butt joints where they’re structurally appropriate.

 Dado and Rabbet

 Grooves cut into wood to receive another piece.
 Dados run across the grain; rabbets run along edges.
-Essential for shelving, drawer construction, and case work.
-Creates mechanical strength beyond just glue.
+These are the backbone of shelving, drawer construction, and case work.
+A bookshelf with shelves sitting in dados is mechanically solid even before you add glue — the groove prevents the shelf from moving in the direction that gravity is pulling it.

 Mortise and Tenon